tinkerhub/TinkerHub-Learning-Paths/learning/Data Analysis using Python/readme.md

 Type the following command:
 `jupyter notebook`
 A browser window will open, showing the Jupyer environment.
 By default, you will be in a file browser view.
-In the file browser, find where you have a Jupyter notebook. **Check out the materials we've attached by the end of this documantation**, if you wanna see it run!
+In the file browser, find where you have a Jupyter notebook. **Check out the materials we've attached by the end of each curriculum documantation**, if you wanna see it run!
 ### Click on one of the notebook (*.ipynb) files to get started!

 ## 4. Stop the notebook